nanvel/blog/pages/books.md

 - [+] Clean Code by Robert C. Martin
 - Job Stacking by J. Rolf Haltza
 - The Peter Principle: Why Things Always Go Wrong by Laurance J. Peter, Raymond Hull
+- Trading with the Trendlines by David Carli
+- Working with the Thais by Henry Holmes, Suchada Tangtongtavy, Roy Tomizawa

 ## In progress